-If a property is listed in pending status, it means that an offer has been accepted and any contingencies have been met.
+If a property is listed in pending status, it means that an offer has been accepted.
+And any contingencies have been met.
 Homes in pending status are no longer considered active listings.

 3 common types of pending sales

 More than 4 months

-If you really want to purchase a home that is contingent or pending, get in touch with your real estate agent immediately and follow the steps below to ensure your deal has the highest chances of going through.
+If you really want to purchase a home that is contingent or pending, get in touch with your real estate agent immediately.
+And follow the steps below to ensure your deal has the highest chances of going through.

-Make sure you are going to look at any home you are interested in as soon as you can so that you are not putting in offers on homes that are contingent or pending.
+Make sure you are going to look at any home you are interested in as soon as you can.
+This is so that you are not putting in offers on homes that are contingent or pending.
 In hotter markets, you simply need to move quickly because there are more people bidding on homes.
 One way to search for homes is to use Trelora.com and save property searches.

 This way, once a search that meets your criteria comes onto the market, you’ll receive notifications immediately.
-It’s valuable for you and your agent to be attentive to new listings when demand is high and inventory is low because you can go look at the home quickly before other potential buyers even know it’s on the market!
+It’s valuable for you and your agent to be attentive to new listings.
+This is especially the case when demand is high and inventory is low.
+Because then you can go look at the home quickly before other potential buyers even know it’s on the market!
 If you really love the property you can put an offer in before anyone else.

 However, if you want to try your luck at getting a home that is contingent or pending, follow these steps below.